mgabaya/Data_projects_TripleTen/README.md

 | 9 | Machine Learning in Business | Using data from the OilyGiant mining company, we predicted the volume of reserves in the new wells, analyzed the risk within each region, and chose the region with the highest total profit |
 | 13 | Time Series | Used time series analysis methods to predict the amount of taxi orders for the Sweet Lift Taxi company |
 | 17 | Cummulative Project | Showcase a project through planning up to a report |

+The remaining projects reside in the "Other_Sprint_Projects" folder.